-- 4.3.1 The following services shall be supplied by separate feeders from the main switchboard busbars: - .1 steering gear electric drives (refer also to 5.5.2); - .2 anchor gear electric drives (refer also to 4.3.3); - .3 fire pump electric drives; - .4 bilge pump electric drives; - .5 electric drives of sprinkler system compressors and pumps equipment to ensure operating of foam generators of high expansion foam system; - .6 refrigerating plant switchboard for cargo holds; - .7 electric drives of exciter sets of propulsion plant; - .8 section main-lighting switchboards; - .9 radio equipment switchboard; - .10 switchboard of navigational equipment; - .11 navigation light switchboard; - .12 section switchboards and distribution gear for supplying other essential services combined on the principle of uniformity of their functions; - .13 switchboards of integrated bridge control console (refer also to 4.5); - .14 switchboard of automatic fire detection system; - .15 electric drives of auxiliaries ensuring the operation of main machinery; - .16 switchboards of electric drives for cargo, mooring, boat and other gears, ventilation and heating appliances; - .17 control devices of controllable pitch propeller; - .18 charging facilities of starter accumulator batteries and batteries supplying essential consumers: - .19 switchboards of electric drives for closure of watertight doors and devices holding fire doors in open position and closure of watertight and fire doors; - .20 switchboard of refrigerating plant for the low pressure carbon dioxide extinguishing system; - .21 lighting switchboards for hangars and helicopter deck illumination. - It is permitted to supply services indicated in 4.3.1.4, 4.3.1.9 4.3.1.11, 4.3.1.14, 4.3.1.15, 4.3.1.17 4.3.1.19, from switchgear indicated in 4.3.1.12 or 4.3.1.13 by separate out-going feeders provided with adequate switching and protective devices. - 4.3.2 In case one-purpose machinery with electric drives indicated in 4.3.1 is installed in double or greater number, except for specified in 4.3.1.1, 4.3.1.5 and 4.3.1.7 at least one of these drives shall be energized by a separate feeder from the main switchboard.
+- 4.3.1 The following services shall be supplied by separate feeders from the main switchboard busbars: - .1 steering gear electric drives (refer also to 5.5.2); - .2 anchor gear electric drives (refer also to 4.3.3); - .3 fire pump electric drives; - .4 bilge pump electric drives; - .5 electric drives of sprinkler system compressors and pumps equipment to ensure operating of foam generators of high expansion foam system; - .6 refrigerating plant switchboard for cargo holds; - .7 electric drives of exciter sets of propulsion plant; - .8 section main-lighting switchboards; - .9 radio equipment switchboard; - .10 switchboard of navigational equipment; - .11 navigation light switchboard; - .12 section switchboards and distribution gear for supplying other essential services combined on the principle of uniformity of their functions; - .13 switchboards of integrated bridge control console (refer also to 4.5); - .14 switchboard of automatic fire detection system; - .15 electric drives of auxiliaries ensuring the operation of main machinery; - .16 switchboards of electric drives for cargo, mooring, boat and other gears, ventilation and heating appliances; - .17 control devices of controllable pitch propeller; - .18 charging facilities of starter accumulator batteries and batteries supplying essential consumers: - .19 for ships contracted for construction or conversion before 1 January 2024, ships, the keels of which are laid or which are at a similar stage of construction before 1 January 2024, and ships delivered before 1 January 2024, switchboards of electric drives for closure of watertight doors and devices holding fire doors in open position and closure of watertight and fire doors.
+For ships contracted for construction or conversion on or after 1 January 2024, ships, the keels of which are laid or which are at a similar stage of construction on or after 1 January 2024, and ships delivered on or after 1 January 2024, switchboards of devices holding fire doors in open position and switchboards of alarms for position and closure of fire doors: - .20 switchboard of refrigerating plant for the low pressure carbon dioxide extinguishing system; - .21 lighting switchboards for hangars and helicopter deck illumination. - It is permitted to supply services indicated in 4.3.1.4, 4.3.1.9 4.3.1.11, 4.3.1.14, 4.3.1.15, 4.3.1.17 4.3.1.19, from switchgear indicated in 4.3.1.12 or 4.3.1.13 by separate out-going feeders provided with adequate switching and protective devices. - 4.3.2 In case one-purpose machinery with electric drives indicated in 4.3.1 is installed in double or greater number, except for specified in 4.3.1.1, 4.3.1.5 and 4.3.1.7 at least one of these drives shall be energized by a separate feeder from the main switchboard.
 Electric drives of the rest of such machinery are allowed to be supplied from section switchboards or special distribution devices intended for supply of essential services.